Tackling water loss in Tokyo

 “What was new in Tokyo was the technology to corrugate the pipes,” explains Rowe.
 “They needed the pipes to be formed into corrugated sections that could be easily bent into different angles so that they could reduce the number of joints needed.
 It was essential to produce stainless steel fittings, joints, elbows and T-Junctions for the whole system to avoid weak links.”

 By 2012, the Bureau of Waterworks had completely replaced the service pipes in the city’s water distribution system.
 Every pipe connecting the large diameter water mains pipe to narrower household and commercial pipes was now a stainless steel one.
 Replacing the old lead and ductile iron pipes reduced recorded water loss from 17% to just 2%.
-This means savings of approximately 200 cubic metres of water and nearly 4 billion US dollars, and that is excluding indirect cost benefits such as reduced reservoir development, repair and maintenance.
+This means savings of approximately 200 million cubic metres of water and nearly 4 billion US dollars, and that is excluding indirect cost benefits such as reduced reservoir development, repair and maintenance.

 A global response

 High water loss is not a problem unique to Tokyo.
 The OECD estimates that levels of water loss vary from 17% to 30% in many developed cities, including London, Paris and Rome.

 As cities seek to address this issue, the use of stainless steel pipes is becoming the international standard.
 Already, the example set by Tokyo has inspired both Seoul and Taipei to undertake similar infrastructure projects.
 And while the work in those cities is still underway, the results are looking promising.

 “The Seoul project certainly followed the example of the success in Tokyo,” says Rowe.
 “While in Taipei the case was actually managed by the Tokyo contractors initially, but later became an independent project.
 What has succeeded in these cities can surely succeed elsewhere.”